burcugns/nutrition-label/README.md

 ## Features

-- **Responsive Design**: The label is designed to be responsive and adjusts to different screen sizes.
+Shows a clear and simple nutrition label.
+Displays calories, fats, carbs, sugars, and protein.

 - **Typography**: Uses the "Open Sans" font from Google Fonts for a modern and clean look.
 - **CSS Flexbox**: Utilizes CSS Flexbox for layout and alignment of elements.
-- **Nutrition Information**: Displays detailed nutritional information, including calories, fats, carbohydrates, proteins, and vitamins.
+- **Nutrition Information**: Shows the daily percentage values for each nutrient.Includes Vitamin D, Calcium, Iron, and Potassium.

 ## Technologies Used